freeh4cker/masa/doc/source/user_guide.rst

-      --warning [WARNING]   list of emails with valid CACI or QS today but expire at today + delta time (in days) (default=15 days) --all                 list of emails of all freedivers --version             show program's version number and exit -v, --verbose         increase verbosity
+      --warning [WARNING]   list of emails with valid CACI or QS today but expire at today + delta time (in days) (default=15 days) --all                 list of emails of all freedivers --l1                  Filter only divers in Ligne 1.
+                            - This option must be combined with previous ones.
+                            - This option is mutually exclusive with --L2 --l2                  Filter only divers in Ligne 2.
+                            - This option must be combined with previous ones.
+                            - This option is mutually exclusive with --L1 --version             show program's version number and exit -v, --verbose         increase verbosity
                             -v displays email in long version "Prenom Nom" <email>'